tbensky/PhysicsLabs/README.md

 This repository conatains "virtualized" advanced physics labs.
 They were made during the Spring and Fall of 2020, to allow physics majors at [Cal Poly, San Luis Obispo](https://physics.calpoly.edu) to continue their degree progress during the world-wide COVID-19 pandemic.

-There are no data-derived results here, but everything posted allows one to arrive at a results themselves.
+No data analysis is done here.
+That is left to the student.
+Everything posted should allow one to "take data," then arrive at results themselves.
 In other words, one must engage in each lab, "take data" from any videos or images, understand how each works, and do the analysis to arrive at a given result.

-It is hoped the "quaratine versions" of the labs will allow the student to have as full of a "lab experience" as possible, minus (unfortunately) pushing the buttons on the equipment.
+It is hoped the "quaratine versions" of the labs will allow the student to have as full of a lab experience as possible, minus (unfortunately) pushing the buttons on the equipment.

 ## Lab 1: Cratering